 Any Texas SHRM affiliated chapter member may submit a nominee using the TX Volunteer Leader of the Year nomination form.
 Questions may be directed to denaculpepper

 Excellence in Education Student Scholarship

 Up to four scholarships of $1,500 plus the net proceeds from the Silent Auction will be awarded to qualified students.
 In addition, the students will receive a complimentary registration to the 2020 conference and up to three nights lodging (shared room).
 Award winners will be selected based upon their academic standing, involvement in their community and campus, and by recommendations of their professors, advisors, and/or employers.
-All scholarship applications are due no later than Friday, May 15, 2020.
+The application period has ended.

 Excellence in Education Student Scholarship Requirements

 - Applicant must be a full or part-time student at an accredited college or university.

 - Full-time undergraduates must carry a minimum of 12 semester hours.